 Trump tells GM: Stop 'wasting time', build ventilators to address coronavirus

 U.S. President Donald Trump on Friday invoked emergency powers to require General Motors Co to build much-needed ventilators for coronavirus patients after he accused the largest U.S. automaker of "wasting time" during negotiations.
-Trump invoked the Defense Production Act, saying "negotiations with GM regarding its ability to supply ventilators have been productive, but our fight against the virus is too urgent to allow the give-and-take of the contracting process to continue to run its normal course."
+Trump, who has been on the defensive for not moving faster to compel the production of medical equipment, for the first time invoked the Defense Production Act, saying GM was not moving quickly enough even though earlier on Friday the largest U.S. automaker announced it would begin building ventilators in the coming weeks.

+Asked about negotiations with GM over ventilators, Trump expressed anger with the company's decision to close an assembly plant in politically important Ohio.
+He also criticized GM's prior decisions to build plants outside the United States.
+"I didn't go into it with a favorable view," Trump told a news conference of the GM talks.
+White House adviser Peter Navarro said the administration ran into "roadblocks" with GM this week.

-Trump criticized the U.S. automakers and later said he expected thousands of ventilators would be produced as part of the U.S. response.
-He did not specify if he was referring to the devices GM would be required to make under the order.
+Trump criticized the U.S. automakers and said he expected the United States would make or obtain 100,000 additional ventilators within the next 100 days.
 The attack on the automakers coincided with rising tension between Trump and the Democratic governors of New York and Michigan, who have criticized the administration's response to the COVID-19 epidemic.
 On Thursday evening, Trump questioned in an interview on the Fox News network whether New York state needed 30,000 ventilators to cope with rising numbers of coronavirus patients, as Cuomo had said.

 GM and Ford separately announced earlier this week they were working with medical equipment companies to help boost ventilator production.
 GM and its partner Ventec confirmed after Trump's tweets that the No. 1 U.S. automaker would deploy 1,000 workers to build ventilators at its Kokomo, Indiana, parts plant and ship as soon as next month.
 It was aiming to build more than 10,000 per month with the ability to go higher.
 Suppliers in the effort were told the target was 200,000 ventilators.